Some of these snakes flatten their neck and raise their heads to imitate cobras if they’re threatened.

 Appearance and Description

 First, these snakes have bodies that are cylinder shaped, which gives them the look of pipes.
 They are not large and few grow to a length very much past three feet.
 They do come in a variety of colors and patterns, with the most spectacular being Anilius scytale, a brilliantly red snake with black bands down the length of its body.

 Some types of pipe snakes include the dwarf pipe snakes, or anomochilids.
 These snakes are fossorial and grow up to 20 inches in length.
 The dwarf pipe snake has tiny eyes and lacks a tracheal lung but still has something of a vestigial pelvic girdle.
 If you turn the snake over, the pelvis is indicated by tiny spurs around the cloaca.

-The cylinder shaped Cylindrophis snakes, also found in Asia, are also fossorial.
+The cylinder-shaped Cylindrophis snakes, also found in Asia, are also fossorial.
 The head is blunt and can be hard to tell from the tail, which is short.
 These snakes also have a pelvic girdle which manifests as spurs.
-They have smooth scales along its back, but the ventral scales are small.
-When it’s threatened the snake coils up, tucks its head in the coils and raises its tail to flash the colors of the ventral scales.
+They have smooth scales along their back, but the ventral scales are small.
+When it’s threatened the snake coils up, tucks its head in the coils, and raises its tail to flash the colors of the ventral scales.
 It can’t open its mouth wide and has to rotate its skull and its jaws to swallow its prey.
-Eating can take as long as a half an hour.
+Eating can take as long as half an hour.

 The red-tailed pipe snake is the genus’ type species and can grow as long as 39 inches.
 It has a dark ground color with red bands.